kevinfunk/image_url_formatter/README.txt

 then you can goto this bundle's manage display page,here at format column, you can choose "Image URL" instead of "Image".

-(2)When you add an iamge field in your views, then you config the Formatter for this field, here you can choose "Image URL" instead of "Image".
+(2)When you add an image field in your views, then you config the Formatter for this field, here you can choose "Image URL" instead of "Image".